 This is just part of the natural seasons of life.
-Our own care and feeding must be more thoughtful the older we become.
+Our care and feeding must be more thoughtful the older we become.

 Is Your Appearance Younger or Older than How You Feel on the Inside?

 Many people report having excellent results from using essential oils.
-Essential oils not only nourish, moisturize and restore the skin, they also reduce stress levels.
+Essential oils not only nourish, moisturize and restore the skin, but they also reduce stress levels.